onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

     [![Ramp Jump to Electro Gangway on Afterslime](http://www.xonotic.org/m/uploads/2014/04/afterslime-electro-thumb.png)](http://www.xonotic.org/m/uploads/2014/04/afterslime-electro.png)
     *click to view full size*

 -   The very same jump can be done from electro gangway up to the upper passageway near strength room.
-Using this jump enables you to avoid making suspicious noises by using the jump pad or the laser.
+Using this jump enables you to avoid making suspicious noises by using the jump pad or the blaster.
     [![Ramp Jump to Strength Room on Afterslime](http://www.xonotic.org/m/uploads/2014/04/afterslime-strength-thumb.png)](http://www.xonotic.org/m/uploads/2014/04/afterslime-electro.png)
     *click to view full size*